On February 24, Russia launched a full-scale invasion of Ukraine.

 Ukrainian Christmas greeting

-As mention above, “Christ is Born!” and “Let us Praise Him!” are the traditional Christmas greeting.
-To wish each other nice winter holidays, Ukrainians also say “Happy New Year and Christmas!”, “Happy upcoming holidays!” or simply “Happy holidays!”.
+As mentioned above, “Christ is Born!” and “Let us Praise Him!” are the traditional Christmas greetings.
+To wish each other nice winter holidays, Ukrainians also say “Happy New Year and Christmas!”, “Happy upcoming holidays!”, or simply “Happy holidays!”.

 Ukrainian Christmas songs

 Christmas songs are an integral part of the whole holiday season, too.
-In Ukraine, we have different types of Christmas songs – koliadky (comes from the word ‘calendar’ which starts with the birth of Christ) for Christmas and shchedrivky (comes from the Ukrainian word for generosity) for so-called Generous Evening, a.k.a.
-‘Old New Year’ meaning New Year’s Eve in accordance with the old-fashioned Julian calendar and falling on January 13.
+In Ukraine, we have different types of Christmas songs – koliadky (comes from the word ‘calendar’, which starts with the birth of Christ) for Christmas and shchedrivky (comes from the Ukrainian word for generosity) for so-called Generous Evening on December 31.
 In some parts of Ukraine, shchedrivky are sung only on the Feast of Epiphany, the last holiday of the season.

 Celebration of Christmas in Ukraine